Nuvindu/module-pubsub/docs/proposals/PubSub.md

         public function init(boolean autoCreateTopics = true) { ...//sets to automatically create topics }

-        // Publishes data into a `Topic`.
+        // Publishes data into a topic.
 Data will be broadcast to all the subscribers of that topic. public isolated function publish(string topicName, any data, decimal timeout = 30) returns Error?

-        // Subscribes to a `Topic` in the PubSub.
+        // Subscribes to a topic in the PubSub.
 Subscriber will receive the data published into that topic. public function subscribe(string topicName, int 'limit = 5, decimal timeout = 30) returns stream<any, error?>|Error

-        // Creates a new `Topic` in the PubSub. public isolated function createTopic(string topic) returns Error?
+        // Creates a new topic in the PubSub. public isolated function createTopic(string topic) returns Error?

         // Closes the PubSub gracefully.
 Waits for some grace period until all the pipes in the PubSub is gracefully closed.